-The cells of the scalp keep multiplying forming new skin cells when this happens the old dead skin cells rise to the surface and is pushed out of the scalp.
+The scalp cells keep multiplying, forming new skin cells; when this happens, the old dead skin cells rise to the surface and are pushed out of the scalp.
 This is a natural process through which the scalp constantly renews itself.

-When the rate at which the cells multiply increases, the dead skin cells are shed at a rapid rate and are visible as white or gray flakes of dandruff.
-When excess dandruff falls on the clothes that you wear or seen on your hair, it becomes an embarrassing situation.
+When the rate at which the cells multiply increases, the dead skin cells are shed rapidly and are visible as white or gray flakes of dandruff.
+When excess dandruff falls on the clothes you wear or see on your hair, it becomes an embarrassing situation.

 Dandruff can also be due to the following reasons -

 - exposing the scalp to harsh heat or chemical treatments

 - lack of zinc mineral in your body